isaurssaurav/hot-reload-extension-vite-plugin/README.md

 # Hot Reload Chrome Extension - Vite Plugin

-> This vite plugin provides simple solution to reload the chrome extension which runs on manifest v3.
+> This Vite plugin offers an effortless solution for seamlessly refreshing a Chrome extension built on Manifest V3.
+With this plugin, you can streamline the development and testing process, ensuring your extension stays up-to-date without manual intervention.

-Inspired from [stackoverflow answer](https://stackoverflow.com/a/65485938/7135342) and other repo.
+Inspired by [stackoverflow answer](https://stackoverflow.com/a/65485938/7135342) and other similar repo.

 ![demo](https://raw.githubusercontent.com/isaurssaurav/hot-reload-extension-vite/main/demo/index.png)